getsentry/sentry-docs/README.md

 ```
 ````

 ### PlatformContent

 Render an include based on the currently selected `platform` in context.

 Attributes:

-- includePath (string) - the subfolder within `src/includes` to map to
+- `includePath` (string) - the subfolder within `src/includes` to map to
-- platform (string) - defaults to the `platform` value from the URL (path or querystring)
+- `platform` (string) - defaults to the `platform` value from the URL (path or querystring)
+- `fallbackPlatform` (string) - default platform for when no content matches

 ```javascript
 <PlatformContent includePath="sdk-init" />
 ```

+Some notes:

-When the current platform comes from the URL and no matching include is found, the content will be hidden.
+- When the current platform comes from the page context and no matching include is found, the content will be hidden.

-When the current platform comes from the URL path (not the querystring) the platform selector dropdown will be hidden.
+- When the current platform comes from the page context path (not the querystring) the platform selector dropdown will be hidden.

+- Similar to `PlatformSection`, you can embed content in the block which will render _before_ the given include, but only when an include is available.

+- A file named `_default` will be used if no other content matches.

+Note: This currently causes issues with tableOfContents generation, so its recommended to disable the TOC when using it.

 ### PlatformSection